History of Unity in Columbus, Ohio

 After a period of change and transition for the Columbus ministry, and the return of Rev. Robert Wasner as Interim Minister, Rev. Linda Poole Kennedy served as spiritual leader from 2004 to 2007.
 A weekly television program was produced at the church during her time as Minister.
-Finally, Rev. Ted Schneider became the Senior Minister in 2009 and served until Spring 2016.
+In recent years, Rev. Ted Schneider became the Senior Minister in 2009 and served until Spring 2016.
 Under his leadership, in January 2012, the spiritual community of Unity Truth students re-christened its ministry once more, returning to its original name: Unity of Columbus.
 The community was blessed in August 2021 with current Minister of Record, Rev. Dan Holloway.

 You are blessed!